 When to Call a Professional

 This concrete countertop project is intended to be a rustic one for areas such as patios, home offices, or dry bars.
 Fabricating true kitchen-grade concrete countertops is a more involved process.
-For this, consult a professional concrete technique who can fabricate and seal this for you.
+For this, consult a professional concrete technician who can fabricate and seal a countertop for you.